Contract Tracker: In Depth Guide for 2023

-Excel as a contract management tool appears to be here to stay.
+Excel as a contract tracker tool appears to be here to stay.
 Incredibly, 60 percent of federal contractors say that they use Excel to track their agreements (according to Baker Tilly) – which means that if you’re keeping track of contracts in Excel, you’re not alone.

 We don’t recommend it for everybody, though.
 In the article below, we’ll explain why – but if you’re dead-set, we’ll also give you some tips and help for making it work.

 We’ve designed this article to cover everything you’ll need to know (even though we don’t always recommend it!) – here’s what we’ll cover:

 - When should a company use Excel for contract management?